IMG_6559.jpg

 Linda Freeman, GEN2050®️ Founder

 Linda Pulley Freeman is a National Geographic Explorer committed to inspiring under-resourced urban youth to embrace science through hands-on, outdoor STEM education.
 She began her career as an environmental engineer with the U.S. Department of Energy in 1986 after completing her M.S. in environmental engineering at Stanford University and a B.S. in chemical engineering at the University of Michigan.
 Since 1999, Linda has been the Executive Director of the Peacemaker Family Center (PFC) at Trinity Church in Miami Gardens, Florida.
 In 2016, Linda created the GEN2050 program, an innovative youth development program for students in 4th-12th grade.
-This year-round program engages students in intensive learning environments designed to inspire and prepare them for entrepreneurship, self-leadership, environmental stewardship, and STEM.
+This year-round program engages students in intensive learning environments designed to inspire and prepare them for entrepreneurship, self-leadership, environmental stewardship, and STEAM majors.
 In May 2019, she became a National Geographic Explorer, focusing on informal science education entitled “Bats, Bees, and Butterflies,” located in Redland, Florida.
 In July 2022, Linda began to develop the GEN2050 STEAM Modules project, enlisting fellow National Geographic Explorer Anne Haywood, the Phillip and Patricia Frost Museum of Science, Biscayne National Park, and existing partners as co-curriculum developers.
-GEN2050 STEAM modules being developed to replicate the GEN2050 program in youth development programs beginning June 2023.
+GEN2050 STEAM modules have been developed to replicate the GEN2050 program in youth development programs.
 Linda is also a doctoral student pursuing an Ed.D. at St. Thomas University in Miami Gardens, Florida.